lnmp4000/handlebars-maven-plugin/README.md

 sourceDirectory   |String  |The directory of handlebars templates outputDirectory   |String  |The directory of precompiled templates outputFileName    |String  |Name of the js File that will be generated (default is template.js) partialPrefix     |String  |Name of the prefix to detect it is a partial which must be processed in a different way.
-If nothing is set, every template will be handled as a normal template purgeWhitespace   |Boolean |true if whitespace [\r\n\t] needs to be purged.
+If nothing is set, every template will be handled as a normal template (default is _partial) purgeWhitespace   |Boolean |true if whitespace [\r\n\t] needs to be purged.
 Defaults to false. encoding          |String  |charset of template files. templateExtensions|String[]|The extensions of handlebars templates